cberks97/MarauderScape-Server-Source/README.md

 HELP: Add your questions or problems here and someone can try to answer or fix for you.
 - I also am having trouble adding defence requirement to rune armor.
 All help appreciated. -Colin
+- Incredibly frustrated by doors.
+I'm giving up on them and teleporting for now. -Colin

 COMMANDS:(Plan to remove several of these, such as ::home, ::pure, ::reset, etc, as this is going to be a remake with no customs)
 Also, here are the commands you can use to make developing easier-